Nathan enjoys researching and writing about issues that affect everyday people.

 So, there are economic reasons for throwing back those female crabs too; not to mention the obvious ethical and ecological reasons.
 And the fact that you might not be able to fish and eat them at all in the future if their populations continue to be threatened.

-How to Tell the Difference Between a Male and Female Crab, Among Other Things
+How Can You Tell the DIfference Between a Male or Female Blue Crab?

 © 2015 NathaNater